Navigation

 Most of these early snowfalls happened decades ago, however, with just one cracking the 2000s.
 That storm came in 2020, when it snowed one inch on September 8.

 In the last ten years, the first Denver snowfall has come in September once, October four times, November four times and December once.
-The December snowfall occurred in 2021, marking the latest first snowfall on record for Denver.
+That December snowfall occurred in 2021, and is the latest first snowfall on record for the city.

 Earliest Denver Snowfalls: